List of Attack on Titan chapters

 Attack on Titan is a Japanese manga series written and illustrated by Hajime Isayama.
 The story is set in a world where humanity lives inside cities surrounded by enormous walls due to the Titans, gigantic humanoid creatures who devour humans seemingly without reason.
 The story centers around Eren Yeager, alongside his childhood friends, Mikasa Ackerman and Armin Arlert, whose lives are changed forever after the appearance of a Colossus Titan brings about the destruction of their home town and the death of Eren's mother.
 Vowing revenge and to reclaim the world from the Titans, Eren, Mikasa and Armin join the Survey Corps, an elite group of soldiers who fight Titans outside the walls.

-The series began serialization in Kodansha's monthly publication Bessatsu Shōnen Magazine in 9 september 2009 issue and ended in 9 april 2021 issue.
+The series began serialization in Kodansha's monthly publication Bessatsu Shōnen Magazine in its October 2009 issue and ended in its May 2021 issue.
 The first tankōbon volume was released in March 2010, and the 34th and final volume was released in June 2021.
 In North America, the series is published in English by Kodansha USA, that first published the first volume on June 19, 2012, with a three or four-month interval between each release until mid-2013, when subsequent volumes started being released on a monthly basis to catch up faster with the original Japanese releases, which they did at the end of that year, subsequently returning to the previous schedule.
 The series has also been adapted into an anime television series by IG Port's Wit Studio (seasons 1 to 3) and MAPPA (season 4), with the first episode airing on April 7, 2013, on MBS.
 The anime is also being streamed by both Funimation and Crunchyroll on their respective websites.